-It is clear from Figure 1 that under the adjusted prior, reported in Table A.1 of Appendix A, the Leeper, Traum and Walker (2017) model extended with Student-t shocks and stochastic volatility implies distributions of the data that capture the corresponding real data quantities in their relatively high density regions (represented by the shaded areas).
+It is clear from Figure 1 that under the adjusted prior, reported in Table A.1 of Appendix A, the Leeper, Traum, and Walker (2017) model extended with Student-t shocks and stochastic volatility implies distributions of the data that capture the corresponding real data quantities in their relatively high density regions (shaded areas).

-3.1.2 Training Sample Prior
+3.2 Training Sample Prior

-In the second step, given the adjusted prior from the first step, use the TaRB-MH algorithm to estimate the DSGE model on the initial 50 observations running from 1955:Q1 to 2008:Q4.
+In the second step, given the adjusted prior from the first step, one uses the TaRB-MH algorithm to estimate the DSGE model on the initial 50 observations running from 1955:Q1 to 2008:Q4.
 The posterior draws from this run are used to form the prior.
-Specifically, keep the prior type of each parameter unchanged but set its location (dispersion) to the corresponding mean (twice standard deviation).
-At this point, we suggest that each location parameter μ_s , $s \in \{a, b, i, p, w, m, g, z\}$ of the volatility process be assigned a Student-t distribution with 2.1 degrees of freedom.
-This two-step construction tends to avoid any stark conflict between the prior and the likelihood.
+Specifically, the prior type of each parameter is left unchanged, but its location (dispersion) are set to the corresponding mean (twice standard deviation).
+At this point, we suggest that each location parameter μ of the volatility process be assigned a Student-t distribution with 2.1 degrees of freedom.
+This two-step construction tends to avoid stark conflict between the prior and the likelihood.